caspii/casparwre.de/_posts/2019-10-03-british-history.md

 How about being proud of the fact that you were born on the 9th March?
 That you were born at noon?
 That you were born in a leap year?
 It doesn’t make sense to be proud of those things,  because you had no part in them.

-Be proud if you were are part of a struggle.
+Be proud if you are part of a struggle.
 Be proud if you experience persecution, inequality, discrimination.
 Be even more proud if you take a stand to fix these problems.
 But don’t be proud of the particular bit of rock that you were born on, because you had nothing to do with it.

 But what if I want to be proud of my country, because I feel a strong sense of national identity?

 OK, fine.
 But then own your country’s history.
 Own all of it.
 Don’t hold aloft the gold nuggets whilst pushing a mound of poo under the carpet.
 Don’t hold aloft the gold nuggets and not even be aware that you’re standing in a mound of poo.
 Also, take a close look at the gold nuggets and ensure that they are actually not just gold-plated poo.

 Britain is part of a continent that is drenched in blood.
 In fact, it’s the most blood-drenched continent of all.
 How can we prevent more bloodshed?
 Here are some ideas:

 * Examine and tell the truth, however uncomfortable it may be.
 * Immerse yourself in the horror of war, not the glory.
 * Bind countries together with economic treaties.